 Bachelor of Health Science in Psychology

-She has always been fascinated by psychology and brain science, says April Kerslake who is currently completing a Bachelor of Health Science (Honours) in Psychology.
+She has always been fascinated by psychology and brain science, says April Kerslake who is currently completing a Master of Health Science in Psychology.

 “My dream career would be working as a clinical psychologist for youth at juvenile prisons.
 I would definitely recommend studying psychology at AUT at undergraduate and postgraduate level because the lecturers genuinely care about your learning and progression.
 The lecturers are experienced in their fields of psychology and in lecturing at a tertiary level, which makes the university process so much easier.

 “I've never been in a class where I haven't been able to ask someone for help and I've never felt alone at AUT.
 I've enjoyed all the amazing people I’ve met along the way, and have had some amazing lecturers that I look up to immensely.
 I know that no matter where I am in the world, I'll be able to use all the things that AUT has taught me.”